 15. Next Plc is the largest UK-based fast-fashion company.

 Burberry is the largest UK-based fashion company with annual revenue exceeding £7.3 billion.
 However, Burberry falls into the luxury fashion bracket; fast-fashion companies are led by Next Plc with more than £5.2 billion in revenue.
 Marks & Spencer and ASOS follow in third and fourth place with just over £4.5 billion each.

-16. According to current fast fashion statistics, the UK apparel market revenue will exceed £62.2 billion in 2021.
+16. According to current fast fashion statistics, in 2022, the UK apparel market revenue will reach £60.17 billion.

-Despite the financial slowdown caused by the COVID-19 pandemic, the UK’s apparel market didn’t see a significant change in 2020.
-Fast fashion statistics for the UK put the 2020 fashion revenue at £60.3 billion, slightly up from £60.2 billion in 2019.
-Experts predict the market will continue to grow at a considerably higher rate, eventually reaching £66.8 billion by 2025.
+Fast fashion statistics for 2021 put the UK fashion revenue at £54.945 billion, slightly up from £52 billion in 2020.
+Experts predict the market will continue to grow at a considerably higher rate, eventually reaching £66.9 billion by 2026.

 While this is undeniably good for the country’s economy, it’s somewhat problematic that completely sustainable fashion brands account for just a tiny fraction of the total revenue.

 17. The UK’s plus-size apparel market will reach £9.03 billion in annual revenue in 2022.

 Niche apparel markets are on the rise across the Western world, and the UK is no exception.
 One such market is plus-size clothing, which had the value of £6.44 billion in 2016 and is expected to go up to £9.03 billion in 2022—a 40.3% increase over six years.